rbaumgarten/xlt-testsuite-documentation/README.md

 ### [General](http://dataduke.github.io/xlt-testsuite-documentation/scriptdoc/index.html)

 We have already build a __foundation__ of over __200 modules__ structured in over __30 packages__.
 Our __test set__ consists of over __20 tests__ based on empirical knowledge from our daily business projects.
 The aim is to cover standard functions of the shop system.
 This means all tests have to cover a wide variety of different test pathes.
-The modules can be used as buliding bricks to enlarge the current test set quickly.
+The modules can be used as building bricks to enlarge the current test set quickly.

     .
     |-- bin                                # executables